 Picnic on an Island

 Bring a picnic lunch to enjoy.
 There is a historic lighthouse perched on the western edge of Burrows Island.
 It is a favorite place to stop and take a break.
 Stretch your legs and climb up to the grassy field where you can take in spectacular views of the surrounding islands as well as seals and porpoises frolicking offshore.
-There will be ample time for a bite to eat, or perhaps a short walk to a hidden lookout over one of the narrow channels in between the islands.
+There will be ample time for a bite to eat or perhaps a short walk to a hidden lookout over one of the narrow channels in between the islands.

 Meeting Place and Time for Anacortes Kayak Trips